Saxe–Goldstein hypothesis

 The Saxe–Goldstein hypothesis was credited with revitalizing interest in funerary archaeology.
-It was widely applied, particularly by adherents of processual archaeology, a body of theory that sought to bring archaeology closer to the natural sciences.
+It was widely adopted, particularly by adherents of processual archaeology, a body of theory that sought to bring archaeology closer to the natural sciences.
 In the 1980s and 1990s, it was applied to (among others) the distribution of megalithic tombs in the European Stone Age, to prehistoric Aboriginal burial grounds near Australia's Murray River, and to the different levels of state control over cemeteries in classical Athens and ancient Rome.
-Within the processual movement, it was criticized for failing to account for practices that do not leave traces in the archaeological record.
-It was also criticised by post-processual archaeologists, such as Ian Hodder, who viewed it as ignoring the beliefs, motivations and competing interests of those responsible for disposing of the dead.
+Within the processual movement, the hypothesis was criticized for failing to account for practices that do not leave traces in the archaeological record.
+It was also criticized by post-processual archaeologists, such as Ian Hodder, who viewed it as ignoring the beliefs, motivations and competing interests of those responsible for disposing of the dead.
 By the twenty-first century, explicit use of the hypothesis was considered a minority pursuit.
-However, it was also described as part of the "theoretical unconscious" of Neolithic archaeologists by James Whitley and as part of "the realm of archaeological common sense" by Robert Rosenswig, Margaret Briggs, and Marilyn Masson in 2020.
+However, it was also described as part of the "theoretical unconscious" of Neolithic archaeologists by James Whitley in 2002, and as part of "the realm of archaeological common sense" by Robert Rosenswig, Margaret Briggs, and Marilyn Masson in 2020.